happynev/MwoScoreboardHelper/README.md

 * 1920x1200: not tested... certainly better than 1920x1080
 * 2560x1600: works fine (haven't had any complaints)
 * 3860x2160: works great (from own experience)
+### Anything else to watch out for?
+ * Using image enhancing programs (like SweetFX or somesuch) can change the color scale of the text and seriously impair the OCR quality -  don't do it
 ### I already have an extensive screenshot collection, can i import it?
-yes you can! just make sure the images are located in the configured screenshot directory. it may take a while to trace&import them all, but when it's done it's done.
+yes you can! just make sure the images are located in the configured screenshot directory. it may take a while to trace&import them all, but when it's done it's done (you can close it if you need to. it will resume next time you start it).

 ## Feature list current and planned
  TODO...
 ## Technical stuff
+ i forgot what i wanted to put here?
 ## Thanks
 * Smurfy for providing an API for useful 'Mech data. [(Smurfy's Mechlab)](http://mwo.smurfy-net.de/)
 * Scurro, Tarogato and Chimmy for providing leaderboard data [(The Jarl's List)](https://leaderboard.isengrim.org/)